devanmcg/GreatPlainsFire/SpringSummerSeverity/paper/SummerFireRestoration.md

 Two types of data are presented here: remotely-sensed imagery from earth observation satellites, and weather data logged by the Center's mesonet weather station.
 We used remotely-sensed data from two separate sources.
-For the study period alone, 2017--2020, we used the European Space Agency's Sentinel-2 mission, which provides hyperspectral imagery at 10 $\times$ 10 m resolution at 5-10 day intervals.
+For the study period alone, 2017--2020, we used the European Space Agency's Sentinel-2 mission, multispectral imagery at 10 $\times$ 10 m resolution in the visible and near-infrared region and 20 $\times$ 20 m in the red-edge and shortwave infrared regions.
+Data are collected and produced at 5-10 day intervals.
-For historical context, 1990--2022, we used Landsat resources from the US Geological Survey, which provides hyperspectral imagery at 30 $\times$ 30 m resolution at 7-14 day intervals; Sentinel-2 only began in 2016, while the first Landsat mission launched in the mid 1980s.
+For historical context, 1990--2022, we used Landsat resources from the US Geological Survey (Landsat 5, 7, and 8 Level 2, Collection 2, Tier 1 Surface Reflectance), which provide multispectral imagery at 30 $\times$ 30 m resolution at 7-14 day intervals; Sentinel-2 only began in 2016, while the first Landsat 5 mission launched in the mid 1980s.

-Remotely-sensed data consisted of two indices: the Normalized Burn Ratio (NBR), which is used to estimate burn severity, and Normalized Difference Vegetation Index (NDVI), used to estimate greenness of vegetation.
+Remotely-sensed data consisted of two indices: the Normalized Burn Ratio (NBR; @key2006), which is used to estimate burn severity, and Normalized Difference Vegetation Index (NDVI; @rousejr1974), used to estimate greenness of vegetation.
 Sentinel-2 imagery was retrieved from the online Copernicus Browser using a custom EvalScript to return values for each index as a separate band in a geo-referenced raster file; each scene was inspected to ensure cloud-free imagery over pasture locations beginning with the first snow-free scene through to the final snow-free scene each year.
-To calculate burn severity, we subtracted the first post-fire image from the most-recent pre-fire image for each burn unit, generating a burn severity index known as differenced Normalized Burn Ratio (dNBR).
+To calculate burn severity, we subtracted the first post-fire image from the most-recent pre-fire image for each burn unit, generating a burn severity index known as differenced Normalized Burn Ratio (dNBR; @key2006).
 Estimates of fuel greenness were made with the NDVI from the same most-recent pre-burn image.

-Landsat imagery was processed with Google Earth Engine using a custom script to merge missions over time, mask clouds, and calculate NDVI for the burn seasons defined above, 1990--2022.
+Landsat imagery was processed with Google Earth Engine [@gorelick2017] using a custom script to merge missions over time, mask clouds, and calculate NDVI for the burn seasons defined above, 1990--2022.
 See Supplemental Information for scripts used for both Copernicus and Google Earth Engine.

 Remotely-sensed values were extracted from raster images at sample points using the *terra* package for the **R** statistical environment [@hijmans2022; @rcoreteam2024a].